 UK's 12 new Gaines Fellows are:

-- Katie Cross, of Science Hill, Ky., majoring in English;
+- David Cole, of Monticello, Kentucky, majoring in English;

-- Mary Kate Elliot, of Elizabethtown, Ky., majoring in English and French;
+- Eva Cortès, of Lexington, majoring in international studies and French;

-- Stefanie Muller, of Louisville, majoring in history and international studies;
+- Kaylee Hicks, of Versailles, Kentucky, majoring in international studies;

-- Sanjana Pampati, of Paducah, Ky., majoring in political science;
+- Alex Krupp, of Atlanta, Georgia, majoring in history and political science;

-- Kendra Sanders, of Paducah, majoring in English and philosophy; and
+- Abby Schroering, of Louisville, majoring in theatre and English; and

-- Ryan Winstead, of Madisonville, Ky., majoring in English and gender and women's studies.
+- Natalie Watkins, of Barrington, Illinois, majoring in English and gender and women's studies.

 In addition to the course requirements, Gaines Fellows enjoy a rich program of field trips, lectures, and other activities designed to widen and deepen their educational experience.

 Founded in 1984 by a generous gift from John and Joan Gaines, the Gaines Center for the Humanities functions as a laboratory for imaginative and innovative education on UK's campus.
-Part of the Division of Undergraduate Education at UK, the center is devoted to cultivating an appreciation of the humanities in its students and faculty.
+Part of the Academy of Undergraduate Excellence within the Division of Undergraduate Education, the center is devoted to cultivating an appreciation of the humanities in its students and faculty.
 The center embraces varied paths of knowledge and particularly strives to integrate creative work with traditional academic learning.